World War 3 Alert: U.S. Supersonic Bombers Buzz North Korea As Trump Says ‘We’ll Handle’ Kim Jong Un Regime

-On Tuesday, the day following the death of 22-year-old American student Otto Warmbier who had been held prisoner in North Korea for 15 months, two United States B1 B bombers buzzed North North Korea on what the military said were exercises in they Korean peninsula.
+On Tuesday, the day following the death of 22-year-old American student Otto Warmbier, who had been held prisoner in North Korea for 15 months, two United States B1 B bombers buzzed North Korea on what the military said were exercises in the Korean peninsula.
 The B1 B is a supersonic jet capable of carrying the largest conventional weapons payload of any U.S. military aircraft.

-But though the bombers, which conducted joint drills with South Korean F-15 fighter jets, were claimed by the South Korean military to be on a “routine” training mission, reportedly conducting a mock bombing run at Pilsung Range located in the eastern South Korean Gangwon province, the U.S. Air Force acknowledged that the drills were intended to send a message to North Korea.
+Although the bombers, which conducted joint drills with South Korean F-15 fighter jets, were claimed by the South Korean military to be on a “routine” training mission, reportedly conducting a mock bombing run at Pilsung Range, located in the eastern South Korean Gangwon province, the U.S. Air Force acknowledged that the drills were intended to send a message to North Korea.

 “These flights with the Republic of Korea demonstrate solidarity between the ROK and U.S. to defend against provocative and destabilizing actions in the Pacific theater,” the U.S. Pacific Air Forces said in an official statement.
 The blunt language of the statement is unusual for military descriptions of “routine drills.”

-But experts said that the sharp wording of the statement may had been direct as much as the South as the North — despite the timing of the B1 B bomber flights just a day after Warmbier’s death following what appeared to be serious mistreatment by his North Korean government captors.
+But experts said that the sharp wording of the statement might have been directed as much at the South as the North despite the timing of the B1 B bomber flights just a day after Warmbier’s death following what appeared to be serious mistreatment by his North Korean government captors.

 The U.S. was reportedly unhappy with recent statements by South Korean presidential foreign affairs adviser Moon Chung-in, who said publicly last week that the South and the U.S. would curtail their joint military exercises in exchange for a rollback in North Korea’s nuclear program.

-Newly elected South Korean President Moon Jae-in has taken a softer stance toward North Korea than has been the case for most of his predecessors, and said Monday that though Warmbier’s death proves that Kim Jong un runs an “irrational regime,” negotiations between North and South remain necessary because, “we were unable to resolve the North Korean nuclear issue through only the sanctions and pressure.”
+Newly elected South Korean President Moon Jae-in has taken a softer stance toward North Korea than has been the case for most of his predecessors, and he said Monday that although Warmbier’s death proves that Kim Jong un runs an “irrational regime,” negotiations between North and South remain necessary because “we were unable to resolve the North Korean nuclear issue through only the sanctions and pressure.”

 In Washington, however, Donald Trump adopted a saber-rattling posture following Warmbier’s death, which came just days after he was unexpectedly released by North Korea, albeit in a comatose state and with severe brain and other physical injuries.